-The topics listed above are those that should be considered as the 2019 production season approaches and progresses.
+The topics listed above are those that should be considered for the 2020 production season.
 The content in the linked resources shown for each topic will provide up-to-date information that can be used to maximize soybean yield and economic return.